 Hi [Manager Name],

-I would like to attend The Persimmon Group’s PMP® Prep Certification training course on [insert dates here.] as my next step toward achieving PMP® certification by [choose a date within 45 days of completing the class].
+I would like to attend The Persimmon Group’s PMP® Prep Certification training course on [insert dates here] as my next step toward achieving PMP® certification by [choose a date within 45 days of completing the class].
 Although I already have [#] years of practical experience in the field of project management, I’m eager to round out my knowledge and experience by obtaining this important, globally acknowledged certification in my field.

 With a worldwide network of over 700,000 PMP® credential holders, the PMP® certification is recognized as a highly sought-after certification in project management.
-It confirms a candidate’s competence to perform the role of project manager, leading and directing projects and teams.
+It confirms a candidate’s competence to perform the role of a project manager, leading and directing projects and teams.

 [Our company name] can benefit from my certification in these important ways: [Adjust the reasons below according to which are relevant to your industry.]